 What do you eat?
 The foods I include or avoid in my diet are always in flux as products of following how I feel.
 I like my animal products pasture-raised and my plants local and organically grown.
 Whatever my food choice, I do my best to ensure it's coming from somewhere responsible for the sake of the environment, animal, farmer, and my own nutrition.
 In general, I roll with locality and the seasons.

 How do you have time to cook?
 Meal prep and prioritizing.
 I prioritize cooking my own food as an act of self-care, to save money, and cooking is like an art form for me.
-I'll be publishing an ebook on how to meal prep in early 2018!
+Check out my shop to buy Meal Prep Workbook.

 Where do you shop?
-Farmer's markets or directly from one whenever possible, and anywhere else that sells organic or responsibly-grown produce.
+Anywhere that sells organic and responsible foods.
+In Denver, that's Natural Grocers and occassionally the farmer's market.
 I tend to buy ingredients like sprouted flour and nuts in bulk online.

 What's in your kitchen?
 I'm a minimalist of almost all entities when it comes to things.
 If I don't need it to function, I don't own it.
 Have a check of my Sustainable + Non-Toxic Kitchen Guide.